bugzmanov/nes_ebook/src/chapter_7.md

 }
 ```

-Don't forget to connect the Joypad to the BUS and add a mapping for address 0x4016.
+Don't forget to connect the Joypad to the BUS and map it for address 0x4016.

-One last step is to adjust our game loop to update the status of the joypad depending of a keyboard button being pressed or released:
+One last step is to adjust our game loop to update the status of the joypad depending of a keyboard button being pressed or released on the host machine:

 ```rust
 fn main() {